mrinal013/mrinal013/README.md

 CSS Framework, JQuery, Vue.js, GIT, SVN, JIRA, BitBucket, Github, and Slack.

-I started programming around 2015 with the WordPress.
+I started programming around 2015 with WordPress.
 As yet, I am working on WordPress.
-I developed 100+ of WordPress Websites.
-I am always in learning.
+I developed 100+ WordPress Websites and 20+ plugins for WordPress and WooCommerce.
+I am always learning.
 <!--
 **mrinal013/mrinal013** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.